The Mystery of Edwin Drood (musical): Act I

-It is Christmas Eve and Jasper has arranged a ‘reconciliation’ dinner for the Landless twins, Crisparkle, Rosa, and Drood.
-In the resulting song "No Good Can Come from Bad", Neville and Drood's antagonism is reinstated, Helena's and Crisparkle's worry about Neville's reputation is shown, and it is revealed that Crisparkle used to be in love with Rosa's mother, who died after Rosa's birth.
-Soon the party disbands, and the guests depart into a violent storm.
-There is a short halt here, where the actor playing Bazzard soliloquizes about how he never seems to be able to get a major part in a show, in the song "Never The Luck".
+On Christmas Eve, Jasper arranges a dinner for the Landless twins, Crisparkle, Rosa, and Drood.
+However, Neville and Drood's antagonism only worsens, and Crisparkle reveals he once loved Rosa's now-deceased mother ("No Good Can Come from Bad").
+The guests frantically depart into a violent storm.
+There is a short halt, where the actor playing Bazzard, an employee of the cathedral, soliloquizes about how he never lands a major part in a show ("Never The Luck").

 The next day Drood has vanished.
-Crisparkle's assistant discovers Edwin's torn coat by the river.
+Bazzard discovers Edwin's torn coat by the river.
 Drood was last seen walking there with Neville the night before.
-Neville is almost lynched by the townsfolk before being rescued by Crisparkle.
-Jasper publicly swears to track down his nephew's killer; later he visits Rosa and confesses his love for her.
-She is horrified and angry, and they sing "The Name Of Love And Moonfall", ending with Jasper's pursuing Rosa off-stage as the act concludes.
+Neville is almost lynched by the townsfolk, but Crisparkle and Helena persuade the mayor to release him, since no corpse has yet been discovered.
+Jasper confesses his deranged love to Rosa.
+She is horrified, and he pursues her offstage ("The Name Of Love/Moonfall").